alanwunsche/DocsGPT/README.md

 It comes preloaded with sample Amazon annual and shareholder reports in a ./files/ subfolder.
 You can start chatting with those or replace the files in the subfolder with your own PDFs

 Load it onto your laptop and start asking the PDFs questions.
+OpenAI's GPT 3.5-turbo analyzes and provides answers.
 See the demo screenshots below.

 ## Screenshots